ashleygoulding/Goulding-Data-Science-Portfolio/MLStreamlitApp/README.md

-# 🌟 Supervised Machine Learning Explorer
+# 🧠 Supervised Machine Learning Explorer

-An interactive Streamlit web application that allows users to explore, train, and evaluate supervised machine learning models — without writing any code!
+A web-based interactive application built with Streamlit to explore and visualize supervised machine learning models.
+Upload your dataset, select target variables and features, tune model hyperparameters, and gain insights through detailed metrics and visualizations — all from your browser!

 ---

 ## 📌 Project Overview

-This application is designed to make machine learning approachable for beginners and useful for practitioners.
-Users can upload a dataset, select their target and feature columns, choose a classification algorithm, tune its hyperparameters, and view performance metrics and visualizations — all within a clean, intuitive interface.

-If no dataset is uploaded, the app defaults to the popular Iris dataset.
+The Supervised Machine Learning Explorer provides an intuitive interface for beginners and intermediate users to:

+-Load or upload datasets (default is the Iris dataset) -Select features and target variable
+-Apply and compare multiple classification models -Visualize performance with confusion matrices, ROC curves, and classification reports

+Whether you're learning ML or building prototypes, this tool helps make model experimentation fast, visual, and interactive.

 ---

-## 🚀 Getting Started
+## 🚀 How to Run the App

-### ✅ Requirements
+### 🔧 Requirements

 Make sure you have the following installed: